Jonalogy/trash_classification/README.md

 This repository holds the code to train ROBin's image classification models.

-## What the
+## What the lab is about

-With the help of computer vision, the lab wanted to prototype a smart bin to sort trash based on its material.

-## Background
+To prototype a smart bin to classify trash based with the help of computer vision.
+ROBin does with a pair of image classification models to predict the material and items type

+## Some context during the lab

 - Throughout the lab, ROBin's training has only happened with Google Colab to tap on the free GPU.
-- Because Colab is a free resource and company's repository is private, we have to mirror the company repository with a personal github repo in order to fetch the helper and utility methods from the `src` directory within Colab
+- Because Colab is a free resource and company's repository is private, we had to mirror the company repository with a personal github repo in order to fetch the helper and utility methods from the `src` directory within Colab

 ## Where to start

 ### `robin_train.ipynb`

 This notebook acts as the training orchestrator and not the model itself.
+Using it on colab is not mandatory if you have your own GPU.

 What is orchestrated: